piscisvolans/lab-journal-template/README.md

     title: Example content
     ---
     ```
+If you want to know, this is called YAML frontmatter.
 Change the "title" to the title of your new entry, and leave the layout as "post."

 2. Save the file in ```_posts``` as ```YYYY-MM-DD-your-post-title.md```.
 It's important to format the file name this way, because it tells Jekyll the date for your post.
 3. Write your entry below the lines in step 1.